-At first glance a lot has seemingly change between Blender 2.79 and Blender 2.8+ (and new versions), most of which is not immediately visible to the User.
-With that said, aside from the obvious differences in appearance, Blender 2.8+ actually presents a familiar and perhaps more refined version of the application, suitable for the next generation of content creation and development.
+At first glance a lot has seemingly change between Blender 2.79 and newer versions of Blender 2.8+/2.9+, most of which is not immediately visible to the User.
+With that said, aside from the obvious differences in appearance, Blender actually presents a familiar and perhaps more refined version of the application, suitable for the next generation of content creation and development.
 Discover the best way to learn Blender with the basics below.

 Important: the following is a BASIC OVERVIEW of Blenders interface.

-Comparing Blender 2.8+ with it’s predecessor, 2.79, little has changed when the application is first opened/started, the Splash Screen still appears (with a different design), displaying a number of shortcuts to important resources and the ‘last opened’ (Recent Files) list.
+Comparing newer versions of Blender, 2.8x and above, with it’s predecessor, 2.79, little has changed when the application is first opened/started, the Splash Screen still appears (with a different design), displaying a number of shortcuts to important resources and the ‘last opened’ (Recent Files) list.

 Design note: when starting Blender for the very first time (clean install, no previous versions present) the Splash Screen initially displays options to set the dominant mouse button for selections/actions, left or right, to accommodate traditionalist Blender users (right-click) or those wanting functionality more consistent with other applications (left-click).

 When Blender 2.8+ opens for the first time it displays a dialogue where the selection default can be set, either left or right click, which is then saved to a userpref.blend as the default Start Up File.